 What We Already Know About 'The Witcher' Season 2

 It turns out that Netflix was wise to renew The Witcher for a second season before Season 1 had even premiered.
-The fantasy drama, based on the book series by Andrzej Sapkowski, has become Netflix’s biggest new show after 76 million member households checked out The Witcher within four weeks of its release, marking the streaming platform’s best-ever debut for an original TV series in its first season.
+The fantasy drama, based on the book series by Andrzej Sapkowski, became Netflix’s biggest new show after 76 million member households checked it out within four weeks of its release, marking the streaming platform’s best-ever debut for an original TV series in its first season.

 Now, showrunner Lauren Schmidt Hissrich and the Witcher cast and crew are hard at work on Season 2.

 “The reaction to Season 1 of The Witcher set a high bar for adding new talent for the second season,” Hissrich said recently, per Variety.
 “Sophie Holland and her casting team have once again found the very best people to embody these characters, and in the hands of these accomplished directors, we’re excited to see these new stories come to life.”